Boostcom/bl-api-v3/source/includes/bl-api/v3/28_rewards_rewards.md

 ### Response (JSON object)

-Response looks as in [Reward list](#v3-reward-list), but - additionally - each reward includes reward usage information
+Response looks as in [Reward list](#v3-rewards-list), but with reward usage instead of purchasing info

 ### <a name="v3-rewards-usage"></a> Usage